techjacker/diffence/README.md

 # diffence

-Checks a diff for offensive content.
+Checks a git diff for offensive content.

 -----------------------------------------------------------